potat0ka/Nepal-meat-shop/AI_CHAT_ASSISTANT.md

 ---

-**Note**: To use the AI features, you must have a valid OpenAI API key.
+**Note**: To use the AI features, you must have a valid Google Gemini API key.
 The system will work without it but will return fallback messages instead of AI-generated responses.